rhyslwells/Data-Archive/content/pages/Data_Archive.md

 >

 > [!abstract]- Standardised
 > This folder is the knowledge-oriented part of the Data Archive; it follows the [[Zettelkasten]] method.
 Here, each note deals with one (and only one) concept or thought, and they are all linked together.
 Think of it as a personal Wikipedia that contains everything I know.
-Use the tagging system or [[Filtered Questions]] to help navigate these notes.
+Use the tagging system or [[Questions]] to help navigate these notes.
 >

 > [!abstract]- Tasks